Load Box CSV data to Google BigQuery with Google Cloud Storage recipe

 USE CASES ARE INTENDED AS EXAMPLES ONLY

-Sign in to your Workato account and go to the workspace project where you plan to add the recipe.
+Select the project where you plan to create the recipe.

-Set up connections for Box, Google Cloud Storage, and Google BigQuery in the following sections:
+Create connections for Box, Google Cloud Storage, and Google BigQuery:

 The Box connector supports both OAuth 2.0 and client credentials authentication.